-You might be thinking that applying tanning lotion is simply just rubbing it in and washing it off when you’re done.
+You might think that applying tanning lotion is simply just rubbing it in and washing it off when you’re done.
 Believe it or not, there is a specific way it should be done to give you the best possible results.

 Before You Apply Tanning Lotion

 - Exfoliate.
 Use a pre-tan exfoliator to scrub off dry and dead skin.
 Smooth skin will help you obtain a streak-free tan.